maximecb/uvm/doc/vision.md

 There seems to be a growing interest in retrocomputing, and that interest likely stems, in large part, because the complexity of modern computer systems and their software environment is extremely high, and there is constant unnecessary churn, which becomes exhausting.
-At some point, programmers just want to point, and there is a natural desire to declutter and have fun.
+At some point, programmers just want to build, and there is a natural desire to declutter and have fun.
 UVM aims to provide a platform that is simple, stable over time, and easy to target and develop for.
 I hope that this platform will help bring back the joy of programming for many.